 Step aside biscuits and honey; this recipe for hot buttered rum biscuits is your new favorite.
 With warm cinnamon, allspice, and nutmeg, just like a hot buttered rum cocktail, these biscuits will warm your heart and please your belly.

 Oh hi!
 I’m still alive and still cooking, albeit strategic, it’s still happening.
 A lot has happened since I last shared anything with you and trust, I plan to dig deep into all of that at some point.
 But right now, I need you to direct your attention to these Hot Buttered Rum Biscuits – Good Lordt!
 Sharing this biscuit recipe is timely, as February marks my favorite season for blogging because this time every year, I get to bring together 27 other black bloggers for our Annual Black History Month Virtual Potluck.
-You can jump ahead and check out their amazing recipe contributions below.

 Let me rewind and catch you up on the most important thing that has happened since we left off.
 I’ll have you know that Ms. MeikoAndThedish is now a Mrs. Definitely upgraded my life and married a chef.
 Had I known marrying a live-in cook would make my life this much easier I would have done it a whole hell-of-a-lot sooner.
 Not to mention, I get a built-in helper for all my crazy recipe ideas.
 As a matter of a fact, that hand you see drizzling the Hot Buttered Rum Sauce on the biscuits – yep, that’s his hand.
 Marriage for me equals permanent hand model with no pay – at least not in the traditional sense.